morrissinger/lambda-base/README.md

 By default, the `.eslintrc.json` file is configured for the [AirBnB Style Guide](https://github.com/airbnb/javascript).

 ### Gulp
+You should generally build, test, and package using `npm` because the scripts defined there are responsible for setting the correct Node environment per phase.
+However, if you are interested in the task definitions, they are defined here.

 Gulp tasks are organized in the `./tasks` directory, and included in via the base `gulpfile.babel.js`.
 You can author tasks using ES2017 and Gulp is configured to be able to understand everything, including `import` statements.